shangonsalves/smartsuggestion_analysis/README.md

 # 🧪 Simulated A/B Test Analysis – Smart Ticket Suggestions (Trainline-Inspired)

 ## 📌 Problem Statement

-Trainline, Europe’s leading rail travel platform, constantly aims to improve the ticket booking experience and increase conversion.
+One of Europe’s leading rail travel platform aims to improve the ticket booking experience and increase conversion.
 One suspected drop-off point in the user journey is the ticket selection phase, where users may abandon their session due to decision fatigue or irrelevant results.

 This project explores a simulated product experiment:
 **What if we added a “Smart Ticket Suggestion” feature that recommends popular or cost-effective tickets?
 Would it improve booking conversion?**